KXRXH/MyAlias/README.md

 ### Plans
 > - The app will support various languages such as Russian, English and (possibly) other languages.
 > - The app will have voice chat for better communication with other players.
-> - Users will be able to add their words packs.
+> - Users will be able to add their wordpacks.